bigtammy1/alx-system_engineering-devops/0x0B-ssh/README.md

-<center> <h1>SSH Project</h1> </h1>
+<center> <h1>SSH Project</h1> </center>

-This project is about connecting to an Ubuntu server in a datacenter somewhere via SSH, but instead of using a password, we will use a public key.
+This project is about connecting to an Ubuntu server in a datacenter somewhere via SSH, but instead of using a password, we will use a private key.

 | Tasks | Description |
 | ----- | ----------- |